Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

-I-Beam Trolley Plans – 3 Ton, DIY
+I-Beam Trolley Plans – 3 Ton, Heavy Duty, DIY

 A simple, mechanical, gantry crane Trolley to build with these plans.
 Designed to be easy to service, with standard wear parts.
 Fully engineered with options for construction to meet your needs – as a builder, and as a tool.
 Excellent upgrade for your Gantry Crane.